 Ryan Cupello is a New York City-based actor, director, producer.
 He holds an MFA from the American Repertory Theater at Harvard University.
 He holds a Certificate in Acting from the world-renowned Moscow Art Theatre in Russia and has studied at the Ludwik Solski Academy for the Dramatic Arts in Kraków, Poland.
 He has performed professionally in NYC, Boston, Moscow, and in the National Tours of Fiddler on the Roof and Dirty Dancing.
 He has produced and directed in Boston, Buffalo, and NYC.
 He helped create PlayOnline: an online reading series for Soho Shakespeare Company for which he directed a reading of The Tempest starring Jack Wetherall (Showtime’s Queer as Folk).

 Ryan is a proud first-generation Brazilian-American and an advocate for immigrant rights.
 Due to this, he has always worked to help further social change for all people.
-He has volunteered and raised money for organizations like RAICES, an immigration advocacy group, and QORRN, which provides resources for queer-identifying people living in rural areas of the US.
+He has volunteered with organizations like NYIC, an immigration advocacy group in New York City, and QORRN, which provides resources for queer-identifying people living in rural areas of the US, and for various political candidates over the years.
 He has created this company to combine his advocacy work with his skills as a producer and artist.

 Mara Lee Gilbert